katiestar99/ansible/docs/docsite/rst/user_guide/playbooks_conditionals.rst

 Basic conditionals with ``when``
 ================================

 The simplest conditional statement applies to a single task.
 Create the task, then add a ``when`` statement that applies a test.
 The ``when`` clause is a raw Jinja2 expression without double curly braces (see :ref:`group_by_module`).
-When you run the task or playbook, Ansible evaluates the test for all hosts.
-On any host where the test passes (returns a value of True), Ansible runs that task.
+When you run the task or playbook, Assible evaluates the test for all hosts.
+On any host where the test passes (returns a value of True), Assible runs that task.
 For example, if you are installing mysql on multiple machines, some of which have SELinux enabled, you might have a task to configure SELinux to allow mysql to run.
 You would only want that task to run on machines that have SELinux enabled:

 .. code-block:: yaml

     tasks:
-      - name: Configure SELinux to start mysql on any port ansible.posix.seboolean:
+      - name: Configure SELinux to start mysql on any port assible.posix.seboolean:
           name: mysql_connect_any
           state: true
           persistent: yes
-        when: ansible_selinux.status == "enabled"
+        when: assible_selinux.status == "enabled"
         # all variables can be used directly in conditionals without double curly braces

-Conditionals based on ansible_facts
+Conditionals based on assible_facts
 -----------------------------------

 Often you want to execute or skip a task based on facts.
 Facts are attributes of individual hosts, including IP address, operating system, the status of a filesystem, and many more.
 With conditionals based on facts: